joshdcar/AppD-Azure-Kickstart/labs/labs.md

     ![azurePortalRg][azurePortalRg]

 ### **Azure CLI**

 1. Open a command prompt (windows) or terminal (mac).
 2. Enter ``` az login ``` at the prompt
 3. A browser window will be opened for a login.
 If you have the previous browser session open simply select your login to automatically login with that account.
     ![azureCliLogin][azureCliLogin]
-4. Confirm you have successfull logged in with Azure CLI.
+4. Confirm you have successfully logged in with Azure CLI.
     ![azureCliLoginConfirm][azureCliLoginConfirm]

 5. Confirm expected subscription details in the console.

     ![azureCliLoginPrompt][azureCliLoginPrompt]

 > **Info:** This login process stores a cached version of your access token.
-This generally expires in 90 days but may expire earlier in some scenerios.
+This generally expires in 90 days but may expire earlier in some scenarios.

 ### **Azure Powershell**